 As you can see, my white tulip (that I discussed in a blog entry this past Tuesday), has been joined by a friend, clothed in purple.
 I did not guess the color properly from looking at their tips (as you my recall from that post which you may click here to read if you'd like to refresh your memory or just to take a second look at the tulip's tips before they opened), but I am overjoyed by its magnificent presence.

-To its immediate right are the burgundy leaves of my Avellana corylus (Contorted Hazel Nut), a plant I have written about in the past which you can reread by clicking here as well here.
+To its immediate right are the burgundy leaves of my Avellana corylus (Contorted Hazelnut), a plant I have written about in the past which you can reread by clicking here as well here.
 The twisting and turning of its branches are fun to look at during the winter months when they are bare, but the lovely textured burgundy leaves are always a miracle to behold as spring commences, and a smidgen of this can be seen in the photograph posted below:

-Finally, in terms of today's post (but not my garden where there is much more growth than this blog entry can hold), my H.F.
+In terms of today's post (but not my garden where there is much more growth than this blog entry can hold), my H.F.
 Young Clematis, is once again bursting with buds as you can see in a photograph posted below.